Dev Time Run Time e18e.dev Blog

 • Benchmarks run 5 times and results are averaged

 • Next.js, TanStack Start, and React Router default to SSR with no per-route opt-out.
-Next.js wraps the SPA table in a dynamic import with ssr: false to prevent build-time prerendering.
+Next.js wraps the client-side rendered table in a dynamic import with ssr: false to prevent build-time prerendering.
 TanStack Start uses its built-in spa mode.
 React Router disables SSR entirely via ssr: false in its config.
 All other frameworks (Nuxt, SvelteKit, SolidStart, Astro) disable SSR per-route without a separate build.

 First Paint (ms)